alexander-guesnon/Simple-Calculator/README.md

 # JavaScript Calculator

-[JavaScript Calculator](https://alexander-guesnon.github.io/JavaScript Calculator) is a website that simulates a calculator.
+[I'm an inline-style link](https://www.google.com) is a website that simulates a calculator.
 I made this for a freeCodeCamp challenge (Build a JavaScript Calculator).

 ## Outline